tutugodfrey/redis-solar/README.md

 ---
-**Discliamer:** I (Tutu Godfrey) did not build the application from ground up.
+**Discliamer:** I (Tutu Godfrey), did not build the application from ground up.
 My initial contact with this application occur while  I was taking the Redis for Javascript developers course from Redis University.
 However, the application has provided a basis for me to develop and build on other skills.
-For example, I Developing and demonstrating my DevOps Expertise by building various infrastructure that can serve as Deployment platform for the application.
+For example, I am developing and demonstrating my DevOps expertise by building various infrastructure that can serve as Deployment platform for the application.